Industry Expertise · July 10, 2024

 Better ways to use a windfall

-Instead of falling into these common pitfalls, here some alternative approaches that can help you think longer-term and use a budgetary surplus in a strategic way.
+Instead of falling into these common pitfalls, here are some alternative approaches that can help you think longer-term and use a budgetary surplus in a strategic way.

 • Focus on capital improvements or infrastructure spending: Consider using high tax revenues from periods of economic growth to cover one-time expenses, such as building or road improvements.
 This can be a smart way to get these projects done with minimal impact to the rest of the budget.